Interconnectivity¶

 outstanding communication.
 An exception will be raised.
 Note that Arbor might

-terminate even without sending or receiving an abort
+terminate even without sending or receiving an abort message in exceptional

 circumstances.

-Arbor will commence the next epoch.
+On epoch Arbor will commence the next epoch.
 Note that Arbor may expect the

-last epoch to be shortened, ie when the total runtime is not a multiple of the
+last epoch to be shortened, i.e., when the total runtime is not a multiple of the

 epoch length.

-signals the sending side is finished with the current simulation
+Done signals the sending side is finished with the current simulation

 receiving side to quit.